ernestnash/Hello-World/README.md

 # Hello-World
 just another repository

-lerant about Git-Hub from a friedn trying to get my way around,,,
+lernt about Git-Hub from a friedn trying to get my way around,,,